jonasschuett/jonasschuett.github.io/_posts/2020-04-04-introduction.md

 I'm currently working on the following research projects (last updated: 24 August 2024):

-- **A grading rubric for AI safety frameworks.** We propose seven evaluation criteria and 21 indicators that concretise the indicators, along with a six-tiered grading system, that can be used to grade AI safety frameworks.

 - **Survey on thresholds for advanced AI systems**.
 Together with the [OECD](https://oecd.ai/en/wonk/seeking-your-views-public-consultation-on-risk-thresholds-for-advanced-ai-systems-deadline-10-september) and a number of partner organizations, we survey representatives from academia and civil society.

-- **Safety cases for frontier AI**.
-We make the case for safety cases, recommend key components, and discuss their role in a regulatory regime for frontier AI.

-- **Safety case sketch for offensive AI cyber capabilities**.
-Together with the [UK AI Safety Institute](https://www.aisi.gov.uk/work/safety-cases-at-aisi), we develop a safey case sketch for offensive cyber capabilities.

-- **Classifying claims and evidence in safety cases for frontier AI**.
-We classify different types of claims and evidence that may be used in a safety case for frontier AI.

 - **How to estimate the impact and likelihood of risks from AI.** We make the case for explicit risk estimates, list options, and make recommendations.

-- **Estimating risks from LLM: A Delphi study.** We ask leading domain experts to estimate the impact and likelihood of six risk scenarios using a modified Delphi approach.
+- **Estimating risks from LLM: A pilot Delphi study.** We ask leading domain experts to estimate the impact and likelihood of six risk scenarios using a modified Delphi approach.

 - **How to assess the effectiveness of AI safety measures.** We list existing safeguards and discuss different ways of gathering evidence about their effectiveness.

-- **How to set AI risk thresholds.** We try out different approaches that regulators or frontier AI developers may use to set risk thresholds for number of fatalities.
+- **Setting AI risk thresholds.** We try out different approaches that regulators or frontier AI developers may use to set risk thresholds for number of fatalities.

 - **Defining the scope of frontier AI regulations.** We propose a multi-step approach that can be used to narrow down the material scope of frontier AI regulation.